tomit4/todolist_DB/README.md

 through RethinkDB.

 In order to run this program on your own computer, please clone the files from this repository to a directory of your choosing.
-Once you have cloned the files, you will need a few simple development tools to utilize the application and teset its functionality.
+Once you have cloned the files, you will need a few simple development tools to utilize the application and test its functionality.

 Of course you will need NodeJS, as this is a terminal based application.
 From the Command Line install NodeJS and its package manager, NPM.